-In addition to their topical connections, Canadian cities are secure, popular locations that will draw attendees from around the globe.
+In addition to their topical connections, Canadian cities are known to be safe, popular locations that will draw attendees from around the globe.
 With welcoming entry policies, excellent air access to all major locations across the country and geography that stretches from the Atlantic to the Pacific covering six time zones spanning 4.5 hours from coast to coast, there's a destination in Canada that's perfect for your meeting and convenient for your attendees.

 Globally Important Sites

 Ottawa.
-Globally important as the capital of a G7 nation, Ottawa is both friendly and easy to navigate.
-With easy access from points around the globe, the city brings together leaders in policy, research and planning with top of the line venues and suppliers, with easy access to points around the world.
-Consider just some of the options for meetings here: the Canadian Museum of Civilization, the National Arts Centre and Canada's Cold War Museum, not to mention access to thought leaders and innovators in digital tech, wireless networking, life sciences, autonomous vehicles, aerospace and more.
+In spite of its global importance as the capital of a G7 nation, Ottawa remains friendly and easy to navigate.
+The city brings together leaders in policy, research and planning with top of the line venues and suppliers, with easy access to points around the world.
+Consider just some of the options for meetings here: the Canadian Museum of Civilization, the National Arts Centre and Canada's Cold War Museum, not to mention access to thought leaders and innovations in digital tech, wireless networking, life sciences, autonomous vehicles, aerospace and more.

 St. John’s.
-Innovators have led the world in deep-ocean communications and natural resource extraction technologies from St. John's, in Newfoundland, an island province off the coast of Canada.
-The eastern-most point of North America, St. John's is teeming with one-of-a-kind venues that bring Newfoundland's unique, rich culture to life, including The Rooms (overlooking the city harbor, one of the best vantage ppoints in town), Yellow Belly Brewery (housed in a 19th-century building with a colorful history) or The Rocket Room (above Rocket Bakery & Fresh Food).
+Innovators have led the world in deep ocean communications and natural resource extraction technologies from St. John's, in Newfoundland, an island province off the coast of Canada.
+The eastern-most point of North America, St. John's is teeming with one-of-a-kind venues, including The Rooms (overlooking the city harbor, one of the best vantage points in town), Yellow Belly Brewery (housed in a 19th-century building with a colorful history), The Rocket Room (above Rocket Bakery & Fresh Food).
 Looking for a more traditional venue?
 The St. John's Convention Centre is newly expanded and set in a 500-year-old city.

-Québec City.
-Québec City is the historic heart of French culture in North America.
-A center for excellence for IT, agriculture and agri-food manufacturing, and life sciences, the cobblestoned streets of Québec City feature outstanding venues including Observatoire de la Capitale, the multi-faceted Morrin Cultural Centre, the Québec Convention Centre, not to mention the most photographed hotel in the world, the iconic Fairmont Chateau Frontenac.
-With the appeal of a European city without the long-haul flights or expense of Europe, Québec City offers a perfect blend of old-world charm and new-world, modern meeting facilities.
+Quebec City.
+Quebec City is the historic heart of French culture in North America.
+A center for IT, agriculture and agri-food manufacturing, and life sciences, the cobblestoned streets of Quebec City feature outstanding venues including Observatoire del la Capitale, the multi-faceted Morrin Cultural Centre, the Quebec Convention Centre, not to mention the most photographed hotel in the world, the iconic Fairmont Chateau Frontenac.
+With the appeal of a European city without the long-haul flights or expense of Europe, Quebec City offers the perfect blend of old-world charm and new-world, modern meeting facilities.

 Industry Leading Locales

 Edmonton.
-In this festival city and capital of Alberta, Edmonton's key industries — agriculture and agrifood processing, advanced manufacturing, life sciences, deep learning, robotics, energy and sustainability, and digital tech — convene with industry and thought-leaders in two of the city's sustainably operated convention centers.
-Meanwhile, before, after or in-between conference sessions, delegate can explore the Ice District, the country's largest entertainment district, or historic Strathcona and Whyte Avenue, and the city's burgeoning craft brewery scene.
+In this festival city and capital of Alberta, Edmonton's key industries — agriculture and agrifood processing, advanced manufacturing, life sciences, robotics, energy and sustainability, and digital tech — convene with industry and thought leaders in two of the city's sustainably operated convention centers.
+Meanwhile, before after or in-between conference sessions, delegates can explore the Ice District, the country's largest entertainment district, or historic Strathcona and Whyte Avenue, and the city's burgeoning craft brewery scene.

 Halifax.
-The largest city on Canada’s Atlantic coast, Halifax is a global hub of oceanographic research and higher education.
+The largest city on Canada’s Atlantic coast, Halifax is known for marine and oceanographic research and higher education.
 A center of excellence for life sciences, ocean sciences and aerospace defense, Halifax is home to Canada's newest convention center, just 100 steps from the ocean.
-When groups meet here, they can walk in the footsteps of history at the Canadian Museum of Immigration at Pier 21, or dine in regimental style atop the Halifax Citadel National Historic Site, a 19th-century fort built by the British, overlooking the city and the harbor below.
+When groups meet here, they can walk in the footsteps of history at the Canada Museum of Immigration at Pier 21 or dine in regimental style atop the Halifax Citadel National Historic Site, a 19th-century fort built by the British, overlooking the city and harbor below.

 Centers of Excellence